bramdoppen/track-app/README.md

 ## About

-This app is created with Vue.js 3 and uses Firebase Cloud Database as main database.
-It's not really intended to be used by anyone, because it serves a very specific need.
+This app is created with Vue.js 3 and uses Firebase (Firestore) Cloud Database as main database.
+It's not really intended to be used by everyone, because it serves a very specific need.

 ## Project setup